Faculty Bios

 Caroline A. Buchanan, PhD

 Dr. Buchanan is an Assistant Professor with the UK Program for Bioethics.
-She received her PhD in Philosophy in 2017 from the University of Kentucky and completed a Bioethics Internship at UK prior to joining the Program for Bioethics as a Post-Doctoral Scholar.
+She received her PhD in Philosophy in 2017 from the University of Kentucky and joined the UK Program for Bioethics faculty in 2019.
+She directs the UK College of Medicine Scholarly Concentration in Bioethics and is a certified Clinical Ethics Consultant at UK Healthcare where she is a member of the Clinical Ethics Consultation team.